LastPass vs. Bitwarden 2025: Is Open-Source Better?

 During my tests, LastPass’s auto-save and auto-fill functionalities worked great.
 Every time I created a new account, LastPass immediately asked me whether I wanted to save it.
 And every time I navigated to a login field, LastPass auto-filled my login credentials — but users can also choose to disable auto-fill for specific sites (for additional security).
 Bitwarden’s auto-fill is equally user-friendly, and you have the option to enable auto-fill on page load if you choose, or alternatively to set it to auto-fill just when you click in the login field.
 However, Bitwarden makes it a bit harder to disable auto-fill for specific domains — you have to manually disable it on each individual login entry.

-LastPass’s password generator is really good.
+LastPass’s password generator is good.
 The default password length is 12, which isn’t great, but you can easily change it to create passwords that are up to 99 characters long.
 Passwords can contain uppercase and lowercase letters, numbers, and symbols.
 That said, Bitwarden’s password generator is one of my favorites.
 It lets you create passwords that are 5–128 characters long (the default password length is 14).
 Passwords can include numbers, letters, and symbols like LastPass, but I like the passphrases option the best.
 It allows you to easily create random word combinations that are still reasonably easy to remember.
 LastPass and Bitwarden also both allow you to view your generated password history, which is useful if the auto-save failed or you forgot to save a password.

-Winner (Basic Features): LastPass
+Winner (Basic Features): Bitwarden

 Dark Web Monitoring Data Breach Alerts Password Vault Auditing File storage Emergency Access Additional Tools